 1 tbsp. baking powder

-Mix wet ingredients.
+Instructions: Mix wet ingredients.
 Mix and sift all dry ingredients (except nuts) into the wet ones.
 Now add the ground nuts.
 Shape cookies 2 to 3 inches onto greased cookie sheet.
 Use a lid from a jar to shape the cookies so they come out even and nice.
 Bake at 350 degrees Fahrenheit for 15-20 minutes.